kolyunyauser015/yandex_practicum/5 Testing hypotheses to increase revenue in an online store. Evaluating the results of the AB test/README.md

 __Topic:__ Testing hypotheses to increase revenue in an online store.
-Evaluating the results of the AB test
+Evaluating the results of the A/B test

 __Purpose:__
 Prioritize a list of hypotheses to increase revenue.